EC Default Banner

 National Industrial Action

-EIS-FELA and Unison, the trade unions which represent teaching and support staff across Scotland’s colleges, have notified the College that they intend to take industrial action in relation to ongoing national disputes relating to pay.
+EIS-FELA, the trade union which represents teaching staff across Scotland’s colleges, has notified the College that it intends to take industrial action in relation to an ongoing national dispute relating to pay.

 Strike action will be taking place at Edinburgh College on: